Gi Bill benefits are available for attendance at Institutes of Higher Learning (IHL) such as:

 Tuition and Fees

-Effective December 31, 2015 public schools must charge all eligible Veterans who have been out of the military for less than 3 years, and their dependents who are using transferred benefits the resident tuition rate.
-If schools do not follow this provision they will lose their GI Bill certification.
+Public schools must charge all eligible veterans who have been out of the military for less than 3 years, their dependents who are using transferred benefits, and dependents using transferred benefits of active duty members the resident tuition rate.

 The Post-9/11 GI Bill also pays a Monthly Housing Allowance based on the ZIP code of the location of the school you are attending - not your home ZIP code.
-This stipend currently averages $1,611 a month, but can exceed $2,700 depending on where you go to school.
-Students taking 100% of their courses online are eligible for a monthly stipend equal to half of the national average stipend, which is currently $805.50.
+This stipend currently averages $1,800 a month, but can exceed $2,700 depending on where you go to school.
+Students taking 100% of their courses online are eligible for a monthly housing stipend of $850.75, which is 1/2 the national average Monthly Housing Allowance.

 For example, if you have 24 months active duty after September 10, 2001 your GI Bill benefit tier percentage is 80%.
 If you are attending a school which has a Monthly Housing Allowance of $1000/month you would receive 80% of your housing allowance or $800/month.

 NOTE: Service members currently on active duty, their spouses using transferred benefits and those taking courses on a half-time basis or less do not qualify for Monthly Housing Allowance.

 You may receive an annual book stipend of up to $1,000/year with the Post-9/11 GI Bill.
 This stipend will be paid at the beginning of each term.
 It is paid proportionately based on the number of credits taken by each student at $41 per credit hour.

 GI Bill Benefits Under the Montgomery GI Bill